 Numerous people protested the Vietnam War for these and other reasons as well.
 These protests usually were peaceful and included such things as burning draft cards, fleeing to Canada or some other country to escape the draft, protest rallies and marches, or simply remaining enrolled in college to avoid the draft.
 However, even peaceful protests sometimes turned violent, as United States involvement in the Vietnam War divided the United States public.

 The most well known protest involving the Vietnam War occurred at Kent State University in Ohio in May 1970.
 On May 1, Kent State students held an anti-war protest.
-That evening several incidents occurred, including rocks and bottles being thrown at police officers, the closure of bars by authorities before normal closing time to reduce alcohol consumption, and the lighting of bonfires.
+That evening several incidents occurred, including rocks and bottles being thrown at police officers and the lighting of bonfires.
+These incidents led to the closure of bars by authorities before normal closing time to reduce alcohol consumption.
 Eventually students, other anti-war activists, and common criminals began to break windows and loot stores.

 The mayor of Kent, Leroy Satrom, declared a state of emergency on May 2.
 He requested that Governor James A. Rhodes send the Ohio National Guard to Kent to help maintain order.
 Rhodes agreed, and the National Guard members began to arrive the evening of May 2.
 As the soldiers arrived, they found the Reserve Officer Training Corps building at Kent State University in flames.
 It is unclear who set the building on fire.
-It may have been anti-war protestors, but it also could have been someone seeking to have the protestors blamed.
+It may have been anti-war protesters, but it also could have been someone seeking to have the protesters blamed.
 Interestingly, Kent State officials had already boarded up the ROTC building and were planning to raze it.
-Protestors were celebrating the buildings destruction as fire fighters arrived.
-The protestors, which included both students and non-students, jeered the fire fighters and even sliced the hoses that the fire fighters were using to extinguish the flames.
-National Guard members arrived to reestablish order and resorted to tear gas to disperse the protestors.
+Protesters were celebrating the building's destruction as fire fighters arrived.
+The protesters, who included both students and non-students, jeered the fire fighters and even sliced the hoses that the fire fighters were using to extinguish the flames.
+National Guard members arrived to reestablish order and resorted to tear gas to disperse the protesters.

 The various protests drew to an end as President Richard Nixon, who served from 1969-1974, began to withdraw U.S. soldiers from North and South Vietnam.
 With the signing of the Paris Peace Accords in 1973, which basically ended U.S. involvement in the Vietnam War, the protests drew to a formal close.
 Still, the Kent State Shootings continue to reverberate through U.S. society and culture.
 An example of this is Neil Young's song, "Ohio," which commemorated the shootings.